Grace Morley: Personal life and death

-In June 1933 she married S. Griswold Morley, a professor of Spanish and Portuguese at UC Berkeley.
-The marriage did not last long (it became clear that she was a lesbian), but it positioned her in the Bay Area when the San Francisco Museum of Art board was looking for a curator.
+In June 1933, she married S. Griswold Morley (1878–1970), a professor of Spanish and Portuguese at UC Berkeley.
+The marriage did not last long (it became clear that she was a lesbian), but it positioned her when the San Francisco Museum of Art board was looking for a curator.

-Morley is best remembered for her years in San Francisco and her second career in India.
-She formed some passionate friendships with women during this time.
-From 1946 to 1949, Morley worked for UNESCO in Germany as a consultant with French, American, and British authorities.
-She helped with theft and the return of multiple artworks.
-In 1949, she returned to San Francisco as a popular art star.
-Due to her fame and travels to Brazil, Chile, and Greece, the San Francisco Museum of Art became very well known across the world.
-However, in 1958, she decided to leave San Francisco along with her ties to the museum due to disagreements with the board of directors.
-"After being forced to leave S.F. in 1958, she cut off ties with most of her friends and colleagues in the Bay Area, which is one reason her memory has been somewhat buried", Morley scholar Kristy Phillips wrote in a 2006 email on ArtsJournal.com.
-"She felt betrayed here by the museum and its trustees and at one point declared that she wanted to forget S.F. completely."
-In 1959, she served as the assistant director of the Guggenheim Museum before she decided to move to India in 1960.

-In India, under the supervision of Prime Minister Jawawarlal Nehru she opened the country's first major art museum.
-She was awarded the Padma Bhushan award, which is given to civilians who have contributed greatly in a specific line of work that is valued in India.
-In her case, it was due to her knowledge in art history and expertise on museums.

 For the last twenty years of her life, she shared an apartment with a retired Indian Air Force officer and his wife, who became her Indian family, and it was there she died at the age of 84.
 They believe she had converted to Buddhism at some point in time.
-Morley's body was cremated in the Indian tradition, and her ashes immersed in a holy river.
+At the time of her death Morley's body was cremated in the Indian tradition, and her ashes immersed in a holy river.

-Honors
+Honors and awards

 Morley received honorary doctorates from Mills College, Smith College and California College of Arts and Crafts, and she was named a chevalier of the French Legion of Honour.